 15.8 Certifications

-Prior to the date the Facility is first operated in parallel with the FPL Transmission System, and as soon as practicable after the end of each fiscal year or at the renewal of the insurance policy and in any event within one hundred and twenty (120) days thereafter, each Party shall provide certification of all insurance required in this Agreement, executed by each insurer or by an authorized representative of each insurer.
+Prior to the date the Facility is first operated in parallel with the FPL Transmission System, and upon reasonable request by the other Party thereafter, each Party shall provide the other Party with certification of all insurance required in this Agreement, executed by each insurer or by an authorized representative of each insurer.

 15.9 Self-Insure

-Notwithstanding the foregoing, either Party may self-insure to the extent it maintains a self-insurance program; provided that, such Party’s senior secured debt is rated at investment grade, or better, by Standard & Poor’s.
-For any period of time that a Party’s senior secured debt is unrated by Standard & Poor’s or is rated at less than investment grade by Standard & Poor’s, such Party shall comply with the insurance requirements applicable to it under Sections 15.2 through 15.8.
-In the event that a Party is permitted to self-insure pursuant to this Section 15.9, it shall not be required to comply with the insurance requirements applicable to it under Sections 15.2 through 15.8.
+Notwithstanding the foregoing, either Party may self-insure to the extent it (or its Affiliate) maintains a self-insurance program.

 15.10 Reporting of Accidents

-The Parties agree to report to each other in writing as soon as practical all accidents or occurrences resulting in injuries to any person, including death, and any property damage arising out of this Agreement.
+The Parties agree to report to each other in writing as soon as practical all accidents or occurrences resulting in major injuries to any person, including death, and any property damage in excess of $250,000 arising out of this Agreement.

 ARTICLE 16.
 INDEMNITY